 We will be continuing to build and grow in 2019-20.
 Our Elementary program will continue to use the Alive in Christ curriculum from OSV.
 We will offer first sacraments (reconciliation and communion) in 2nd grade.
 For older students who have not yet received their sacraments we offer intermediate sacramental prep.

 We will continue to use Catholic Connections from Saint Mary’s Press as the basis of our program middle school program. and supplementing it with biblical, prayer, catechism and team building activities.
 Grades 6-8 will meet in session at the same times as Elementary Faith Formation.

 Elementary and Middle School (grades 1-8) will continue to have two sessions.
-The first session will run from 9 to 10:15 AM (as we have run our session this year) and will have classes for grades K-8.
-The second session will run from 10:30 to 11:45 AM for grades 1-8.
+The first session will run from 9 to 10:10 AM (as we have run our session this year.
+The second session will run from 10:30 to 11:40 AM.
 Each family will be asked to select a preferred session.